Our Mission

 Saints Philip and James School is committed to the classical Catholic concept of education, whereby a child is taught to know, love, and serve God in this life with a view to sharing Eternal Life with God in Heaven.

 To this end, we endeavor to do more than simply prepare students for high school, college, and career.
-Rather, we aim to help our students live their life in relationship to God and neighbor, according the teachings of Jesus and His Church.
+Rather, we aim to help our students live their life in relationship to God and neighbor, according to the teachings of Jesus and His Church.

 We strive to help each student reach their full academic potential.
 But we believe that there is much more to education than academics.
 Teaching children to use the gifts God gave them in whatever vocation He gives them, be it in the priesthood, or religious life, as married persons and parents, or as single Christians who live their Faith in the midst of the world, is our primary concern.